Georg Joel

-Georg Joel (8 August 1898 in Wilhelmshaven – 10 October 1981 in Rastede) was a German Nazi Party politician.
+Georg Joel (8 August 1898 – 10 October 1981) was a German Nazi Party politician.
 He was the long-serving Deputy Gauleiter of Gau Weser-Ems and also Minister-president of the Free State of Oldenburg throughout the Nazi regime.
-After the Second World War, he joined Neo-Nazi parties and served in the Landtag of Lower Saxony.
+After the Second World War, he joined neo-Nazi parties and served in the Landtag of Lower Saxony from 1955 to 1959.

 Early life

-The son of a locksmith, Joel attended secondary school in Wilhelmshaven.
-He then worked for the Grand Duchy of Oldenburg State Railways from November 1914 to April 1917.
-From 1 May 1917 to December 1918, he served in the Imperial German Army in the First World War.
-He was deployed on the Western Front in Field Artillery Regiment 62.
-He attained the rank of Unteroffizier and was awarded the Iron Cross, 2nd Class.
-After the war he was employed as a state railroad official in the civil service until 1933.
+The son of a shipyard locksmith, Joel was born in Wilhelmshaven and attended the local Volksschule and Oberrealschule from 1904 to 1914.
+He then served an apprenticeship with the Grand Duchy of Oldenburg State Railways from November 1914 to April 1917.
+From 1 May 1917 to December 1918, he served in the Imperial German Army during the First World War.
+He was deployed on the western front in Field Artillery Regiment 62.
+He attained the rank of Unteroffizier and was awarded the Iron Cross, 2nd class and the Wound Badge, in black.
+After the war, he was employed as a civil servant in the Deutsche Reichsbahn, the state railroad service, becoming a Reichsbahninspektor by 1933.

-Joel was attracted to right wing politics and in 1920 joined Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential anti-Semitic federation in Germany.
-In 1922 he joined the Nazi Party.
-When the Party was banned in the aftermath of the Beer Hall Putsch, he gravitated to the German Völkisch Freedom Party, another nationalist, right wing organization.
-On 6 April 1925, he and others founded a local Nazi group in Oldenburg after the ban on the Nazi Party was lifted.
+Joel was attracted to right-wing politics and, in 1920, joined Deutschvölkischer Schutz- und Trutzbund, the largest, most active, and most influential antisemitic federation in Germany.
+In 1922, he joined the Nazi Party.
+As an early Party member, he later would be awarded the Golden Party Badge.
+When the Party was banned in the aftermath of the failed Beer Hall Putsch, he gravitated to the German Völkisch Freedom Party, another nationalist, right-wing organization.
+On 6 April 1925, after the ban on the Nazi Party was lifted, he co-founded the Ortsgruppe (local group) in Oldenburg where he held various posts, including press officer, secretary and treasurer.
 Joel formally rejoined the Party on 12 August 1925 (membership number 15,490).